donkirkby/donimoes/raw_rules/rules.md

 You'll need patience for this one.
 Did I go too far?

-# Domino Games
+# Games
 I really enjoy classic domino games like All Fives, and I've played recent inventions like Chickenfoot and Mexican Train.
 However, I thought I might be able to design a domino game that felt more like a grid than a chain.
-Tetradominoes is my attempt to do that.
+These games are my attempt to do that.

 ## Tetradominoes
 Play matching dominoes in a grid, then try to play the tetromino shapes on top.